lukechilds/merge-images/README.md

 ### Positioning

-Those source png images where already the right dimensions to be overlaid on top of each other.
+Those source png images were already the right dimensions to be overlaid on top of each other.
 You can also supply an array of objects with x/y co-ords to manually position each image:

 ```js
 mergeImages([